chadillac/MoshPit.js/README.md

 ##Let's talk some code.
 As said all of our view management (position, size, colors, etc.) is all handled in CSS (where it should be!) and relies on inheritence, chaining, and cascading to deal with conflicts.
-With CSS it's a lot of extra typing (but possible if you're a masochist).
+With CSS it's a lot of extra typing (this is why we can't have nice things!).
 Using LESS however we greatly reduce the amount of code we have to write and we get nesting and chaining in a very intuitive format.

 ###[How can I start using this thing?](https://github.com/chadillac/MoshPit.js/blob/master/docs/usage.md)